Lo-fi usability testing – Part 3: Ten top tips

 More up-to-date content is available on this blog.

 We’ve already covered in the previous articles what usability is and why you need to test it and what you need to do to prepare for your usability tests.
-In this thrilling* conclusion to the trilogy, we get down to the nitty-gritty of how to run the tests and how to interpret and act on the results.
+In the thrilling* conclusion to this lo-fi usability testing trilogy, we get down to the nitty-gritty of how to run the tests and how to interpret and act on the results.

 * It all depends on your perspective